 The Marysville Joint Unified School District's defined benefit OPEB plan, Marysville Joint Unified School District Retiree Benefit Plan (the Plan) is described below.
-The Plan is a single employer defined benefit plan administered by the district.
+The Plan is a single-employer defined benefit plan administered by the District.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.